Computers with adjustable memory capacity

 In effect, the memory initially inhibited is restored only if the user so requests on the basis of additional requirements.
 This can be done by a simple technical operation on the equipment without the addition of other equipment either imported or obtained locally.
 Only the supplier possesses the technology necessary to make operational the inhibited memory.
 When this is activated, the supplier and the user sign either an endorsement to the existing contract or a new contract specifying the additional payments to be made as a result of the increased memory capacity.

 Valuation is to be based on the goods presented to customs at the material time for valuation for customs purposes.
 In this case, the goods consist of a computer with a memory capacity of 64Mb, the availability of which is subject to technical restrictions.
 However, it is the actual payments made or to be made for the imported goods which are ultimately to be taken into account for customs valuation purposes.
 In this context, it is appropriate to base the customs value on the duly substantiated contractual payments at the time of entry to free circulation.
-If additional payments are made (for example for upgrading of the memory capacity) such payments shall form part of the customs value (subject to the ‘three year rule’ in Article 221.3 of the Code) (CVS Conclusion 22 also refers).
+If additional payments are made (for example for upgrading of the memory capacity) such payments shall form part of the customs value.